50-Course/50-Course/README.md

 </div>

 Are you building something cool for the community? drop by my dms and let's talk about it.
 What have I been upto?
 Below are highlights of the projects having be working on recently or contributing to:

-- Paycheck: Financial application that puts your tradiditonal bank to shame! - I mean, figuratively!
-Paycheck started as a side-project in late 2020 in a small room, evolved over time, went through different phases of research and development, pivots and once almost got thrown away as an unworthy epiphany.
+- `paycheck`: Financial application that puts your tradiditonal bank to shame! - I mean, figuratively!
+  Paycheck started as a side-project in late 2020 in a small room, evolved over time, went through different phases of research and development, pivots and once almost got thrown away as an unworthy epiphany

-- Pytest-destributed: A fast alternative to `pytest-xdist` that cuts down test execution time on production pipelines
+- `pytest-distributed`: A fast alternative to `pytest-xdist` that cuts down test execution time on production pipelines

-- django-toggul: Feature flag management tool for django applications.
+- `django-toggul`: Feature flag management tool for django applications

-- Saiit
+- `Horizon-wm`: A dead-simple, fast and reliable window manager for developers, designed perfectly for efficiency and ergonomy

+- `ClockIn`: A simple, fast and reliable time-tracking application for developers written in Golang

 Contributions are welcome on any of my projects.
 I'm always open to new ideas and collaborations.
-I am currently seeking help on the following projects:

-- Sticky: A simple, fast and reliable note-taking application for developers.

-- Pytest-distributed: A fast alternative to `pytest-xdist` that cuts down test execution time on production pipelines

-- ClockIn: A simple, fast and reliable time-tracking application for developers.

-- Horizon-wm: A dead-simple, fast and reliable window manager for developers, designed perfectly for efficiency and ergonomy.

 Ask me about:

-    - Core software engineering
+    - Core engineering
     - Python ecosystem
     - Java/JVM ecosystem
     - JS/Node ecosystem